pouchdb/pouchdb/docs/_guides/documents.md

 sidebar: guides_nav.html
 ---

-{% include anchor.html title="What's a document?" hash="whats-a–document?" %}
+{% include anchor.html title="What's a document?" hash="whats-a–document" %}

 PouchDB is a NoSQL database, meaning that you store unstructured *documents* rather than explicitly specifying a schema with rows, tables, and all that jazz.